How to invest in Nasdaq from the UK

 What is the Nasdaq?

 The Nasdaq is an American stock exchange based in New York City.
-It’s the second largest stock exchange in the world after the one that shares its home city, the New York Stock Exchange.
+It’s the second-largest stock exchange in the world after the one that shares its home city, the New York Stock Exchange NYSE).
 Nasdaq was initially an acronym for the National Association of Securities Dealers Automated Quotations.
 Catchy, we know.
-The Nasdaq is very technology heavy, being the home to all of the FAANG stocks, which comprise the world’s best-known tech firms (Apple and Facebook, for example).
+The Nasdaq is very technology-heavy, being the home to all of the best tech stocks you know and love like Amazon, Apple, Nvidia and plenty more.

 Can I invest in Nasdaq from the UK?

-Yes, there are several ways you can invest in Nasdaq from the UK.
-These days, many share-trading platforms and brokers offer access to US stock markets.
-You can buy individual stocks that are listed on Nasdaq or invest in index or tracker funds that mirror the performance of the Nasdaq stock market, for example.
+Yes, you can invest in Nasdaq from the UK in several ways.
+These days, many of the best trading platforms and brokers offer access to US stock markets.
+You can buy individual stocks listed on Nasdaq, or invest in index or tracker funds that mirror the performance of the whole Nasdaq composite, for example.

 Why should you invest in the Nasdaq?